Bambo-Rambo/RNG-Guides/ExtraInfo.md

 ### DexNav slots

+** These have been implemented in Tiny Finder already, but I still put them here just in case.

 | Location  | Slot 1 | Slot 2  | Slot 3 |
 | ------------- | ------------- | ------------- | ------------- |
 | Route 101  | Lillipup  | Zorua  | Sewaddle  |